WestDRI/wgpages/content/apptainer1/04-advanced.md

 - Useful if Chapel is not installed natively at your HPC centre.
 - Somewhat tricky for multi-locale Chapel due to its dependence on the cluster's parallel launcher and interconnect.
-- Piece of cake for single-locale Chapel and for *simulated* multi-locale Chapel.
+- Piece of cake for single-locale Chapel and for *emulated* multi-locale Chapel.